 VII.
 EXPERIMENTAL RESULTS

-We present experimental results to illustrate effectiveness, efficiency, and scalability of our algorithms.
+We present experimental results which illustrate the effectiveness, efficiency, and scalability of our revenue maximization algorithms.
 The code is implemented in C++ and the experiments were performed on a single core of a 132GB, 2.26GHz Xeon server.